Let’s talk about those out-of-whack hormones.

 About 95 percent of 30-year-old women have only 12 percent of their original number of ovarian follicular cells, which can develop into eggs.
 And at 40, only 3 percent of the cells remain, according to research from the University of Edinburgh.
 Now, the good news: The research says that before birth, females have roughly 600,000 ovarian follicular cells.
 That means that even if you lose 88 percent of them by the time you blow out 30 candles, you can still celebrate having 72,000 cells left.

 While it’s easiest for women to become pregnant before age 35, all egg-laying ovaries are not created equal, says David B. Smotrich, M.D., a Diplomate of the American Board of Obstetrics and Gynecology specializing in Reproductive Endocrinology and Fertility.
 During your early 30s, your eggs can decline in quality and you might begin ovulating less frequently, even if you are having regular periods, according to Smotrich.
-A 30-year-old woman has a 20 percent chance of getting pregnant per cycle, but by the time she’s 40, her odds drop to 5 percent per cycle, according to the American Society for Reproductive Medicine.
+A 30-year-old woman has a 20 percent chance of getting pregnant per cycle, but by the time she’s 40, her odds drop to 5 percent per cycle.
 That’s where some newfangled fertility tests come in.